pisv/gethandly.wiki-playground/Step-Four.md

 That's it.
 Nothing more is required for Handly/Xtext integration.

 Okay, let's test it.
-Launch runtime Eclipse with the workspace where you have imported the `Test002` project in the [[previous step|Step Three]].
+Launch a runtime workbench with the workspace where you have imported the `Test002` project in the [[previous step|Step Three]].
-Open the `test.foo` file in the editor.
-Ensure that you have opened the **Foo Navigator** view and expand the `Test002` and `test.foo` elements.
-Then, try declaring a new variable in the Foo editor: `var z;`.
+Open the `test.foo` file with the Xtext editor.
+Ensure that you have opened the **Foo Navigator** and expand the `Test002` and `test.foo` elements in it.
+Then, try declaring a new variable in the editor: `var z;`.

 Hmm, our view doesn't get updated.
-What's wrong with it?
+What's wrong?

 Well, we need to notify the view that the working copy's contents changed.
-We will use the existing [[change notification mechanism|Step-Three#model-change-events]] for that.
+We will use our existing [[change notification mechanism|Step-Three#model-change-events]] for that.
 In that way, every `IElementChangeListener` registered with the Foo model will get notified about working copy changes.
 Even better, the notifications will describe exactly how the working copy changed (i.e. what variables/functions were added/removed etc.)

-To do that, we will override the method `getReconcileOperation` in the class `FooFile` and return a "notifying" reconcile operation that will use the `HandleDeltaBuilder` to build a delta tree between the "pre-reconciled" and "post-reconciled" state of the Foo file.
+To enable notifications about working copy changes, we will override the method `getReconcileOperation` in the `FooFile` and return a "notifying" reconcile operation that will use the `HandleDeltaBuilder` to build a delta tree between the "pre-reconciled" and "post-reconciled" state of the Foo file.
 It will then fire the delta as a `POST_RECONCILE` event:

 ```java
 // FooFile.java